DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

-Then there are sequences that are harder to qualify: ‘culture is like an iceberg’, which becomes really interesting when you follow the Google suggestion all the way through to the query … what happened in 2013 to make culture be like an iceberg?
+Then there are sequences that are harder to qualify: ‘culture is like an iceberg’, which becomes really interesting when you follow the Google suggestion all the way through to the query… what happened in 2013 to make culture be like an iceberg?

-ML: The power of metaphor and simile at our fingertips through Google Search/Suggest.
-‘Culture is an iceberg’ is a quote from a 1976 book no longer in print, Orientations to Intercultural Communication, by Sharon Ruhly. [^31] It has persisted so strongly that a recent blog post by another intercultural communications scholar, Milton Bennett, goes to great lengths to insist that such communication is a
+**ML: The power of metaphor and simile at our fingertips through Google Search/Suggest.
+‘Culture is an iceberg’ is a quote from a 1976 book no longer in print, *Orientations to Intercultural Communication*, by Sharon Ruhly. [^31] It has persisted so strongly that a recent blog post by another intercultural communications scholar, Milton Bennett, goes to great lengths to insist that such communication is a